rummansadiq99/tvmaze-assessment/README.md

 1. Clone the repository
 2. Install Docker and Docker Compose
+3. Add this .env file:

+`
+RACK_ENV=development
+DATABASE_URL=postgres://tvshows:tvshows@localhost:5432/tvshows
+PORT=4567
+`

-3. Run the application:
+1. Run the application:
    ```bash
    docker-compose up --build
    ```
-4. The API will be available at `http://localhost:4567`
+2. The API will be available at `http://localhost:4567`

 ## API Endpoints